benthillerkus/clear_all/README.md

 ## Usage
 <img src="usage.gif" alt="The user selects all items and then uses the menu entry under Object > Clear > Transforms to reset all of the transforms." width=75% height=75%>
-You can either use the menu entry or just use the shortcut **Alt + T**.
-You can also reset the transformations of multiple items.
+You can either use the menu entry or just use the shortcut Alt + T. You can also reset the transformations of multiple items.
 In the F6-menu (the small collapsed one in the bottom left of your 3D-viewport) you can choose to only reset some parameters or to also reset the delta transformations.

 <img src="f6menu.jpg" alt="Limit the properties to reset in the F6-menu">